-What is a high-value transaction?
+What's a high-value transaction?

-A signed copy of the invoice for the payments
+A signed copy of the payment invoice